-Today is the solstice—the official start of winter in the Northern Hemisphere and a perfect day to celebrate the change of seasons and to honor nature.
+The winter solstice is the official start of winter in the Northern Hemisphere and a perfect day to celebrate the change of seasons and to honor nature.
 Derived from two Latin words, ‘sol’ which means ‘sun’ and ‘sistere’ which means ‘to stand still,” the solstice is a time to pause and reflect before entering the new year.
 It’s an excellent tradition to share with children, especially during our modern, chaotic conventions for celebrating the holidays this time of year, which can fill our worlds with distractions and never-ending “to-do” lists.

 Celebrated as the winter solstice in the Northern Hemisphere and the summer solstice in the Southern Hemisphere, it is either the shortest day of the year or the longest depending on where you live.
 Astronomically, the solstice marks the point in time that one of the Earth’s poles is in its maximum tilt toward the sun, while the other is at its maximum tilt away from the sun.

 In the Northern Hemisphere, the winter solstice is when the sun’s path is at its southernmost descent in the sky and usually happens between December 21 and 22.
 While in the Southern Hemisphere, the South Pole is inclined about 23.4° toward the Sun, making today the longest day of the year.

 Regardless of where you live, the solstice is about a change of seasons.
 The December Solstice marks the astronomical end of the fall and the astronomical beginning of the winter for the Northern Hemisphere, and the astronomical end of spring and the beginning of summer for the Southern Hemisphere.

 Since Childhood by Nature is based in the Northern Hemisphere, we’ll be focusing on the winter solstice today (Sorry Southern Hemisphere dwellers.
 We love you too!
 But we’re really into winter right now!)